sjaindl/Homepage/user/pages/09.projects/01.paket1/default-projects.md

 routable: false
 ---

-Travel Companion is an iOS app I developped from 2018 - 2019 inspired by my passion for travelling, which is available on the Apple Store.
+Travel Companion is an iOS app I developed from 2018 - 2019 inspired by my passion for travelling, which is available on the Apple Store.

 Travel Companion's goal is to let explore, plan and remember travels.
 It has an integrated sign-in mechanism with either Facebook, Google, Apple, or email.
 This allows data synchronization over all your different devices.
 Here's a short demo video of the app: